 NYSPHSAA Holds Quarterly Executive Committee Meeting in Saratoga

-The meeting was called to order by President Harrica at 9:00 am with adjournment at 1:35 pm.
-The next meeting of the NYSPHSAA Executive Committee will be Friday, May 3, 2019 at the Embassy Suites in Saratoga Springs.
+The meeting was called to order by President Paul Harrica at 9:00 am with adjournment at 12:10 pm.
+The next meeting of the NYSPHSAA Executive Committee will be in conjunction with the Central Committee meeting at Turning Stone Resort July 30-August 1, 2019.

 About NYSPHSAA (Twitter: @NYSPHSAA | Facebook: NYSPHSAA | YouTube: NYSPHSAASports):